dagross/capstone/readme.md

 ## Conclusions
 As it was specified in the problem statement, model results exceeds baseline accuracy (**0.529**)  with accuracy at **~0.59**.
 A **~5.6** percent increase at fake detecting accuracy could significantly improve antifake algorithms.
 We recommend our company stakeholders using this model, however, as there is still a mistake in 41% of classifications, most optimal solution would be to implement it first on a small testing campaigns, to deeply analyze model effectiveness.

-Separate table with results
-Links to the sections